LucasRal/multiagent_hr_automation/README.md

 # Multi-Agent HR Automation System

-A sophisticated HR automation system that leverages multiple AI agents orchestrated through LangGraph to automate and enhance the recruitment process.
+A simple (yet quite sophisticated use case) HR automation system that leverages multiple AI agents orchestrated through LangGraph to automate and enhance the recruitment process.

 ## 🌟 Features